-This product specific EPD covers PACIFIC STEEL® Reinforcing Bar products - manufactured hot rolled bar in 300E and 500E seismic grades which are typically used in the reinforcement of concrete structures.
+This product specific EPD covers PACIFIC DCRBTM - Reinforcing Bar products - manufactured hot rolled bar in 300E and 500E seismic grades which are typically used in the reinforcement of concrete structures.
 Our reinforcing products are manufactured to the requirements of AS/NZS 4671:2019 and certified by the Australasian Certification Authority for Reinforcing and Structural Steels (ACRS).
-The EPD is for reinforcing bar products made using our expected standard scrap blend once the EAF is in place.
-The EPD is for a product not yet on the market.
+The EPD is for using a high scrap blend and is for a product not yet on the market.